 Start your planning off right with some Halloween-themed invitations.
 You can make the invites yourself, or buy them at your local retailer.
 Either way, keep in mind that little children don’t like to be scared, so make the invitations age-appropriate.
 If you want to make the invites, an easy way to personalize them is to take a picture of your child dressed in his or her Halloween costume.
 Print the picture out and attach to cardstock.
 Include all the pertinent information inside the card and hand them out.
 You can get really creative with handmade invitations using glitter, spooky Halloween stickers, etc. so let your imagination run wild.

 Decorations are the fun part.
 Keeping things age-appropriate, decorate your house to make it look festive.
 Hang orange, black and purple streamers, balloons and other Halloween-themed decorations.
 Incorporate fall decorations like pumpkins, scarecrows, hay bales and corn stalks into the mix for a less frightening theme for younger children.
 Older children enjoy scarier things like ghost, witches and things that make spooky sounds.
 Include a black light or two for added fun.
+To keep in the theme of things and add the ultimate fun factor, look at a photo booth rental in Orlando.
+You can even customise your photo strips to suit your Halloween decor.

 Ask guests to attend the party in costumes and hold a contest for the best costume.
 Hold a ‘Bobbing for Apples’ contest and give out prizes for both.
 Younger kids can participate in a parade around your neighborhood to show off their costumes, with the birthday child leading the way.